 In addition to my expertise in the aggressive surgical management of advanced ovarian cancers, I also have special training in minimally invasive surgery (laparoscopy) and preventive surgery for appropriately selected patients.
 I also perform single-incision laparoscopic surgery in appropriate cases, which reduces the number of surgical incisions or scars to only one.
 Intraperitoneal chemotherapy has been proven to be a superior method of treatment for advanced ovarian cancer, and I fully incorporate this into the treatment of my patients.
 New treatments for ovarian cancer are continually being developed.
 If ovarian cancer does recur, I am able to incorporate genomic testing to analyze tumors and translate molecular insights into individualized therapies.
 I can comprehensively profile tumor tissue using next-generation sequencing and other technologies and correlate the findings with available clinical trials.
 My goal is to allow precision medicine to guide treatment for recurrent cancer through cancer genomics to create better treatment options for all women with ovarian cancer.

-In addition to caring for patients, I head the Gynecology Research Laboratory, where my efforts focus on early detection, prevention, precision medicine, and rare tumors with unmet needs.
+I head the Gynecology Research Laboratory, where my efforts focus on early detection, prevention, precision medicine, and rare tumors with unmet needs.
 We focus our work on ovarian and endometrial cancers and are leading the development of national trials in ovarian cancer prevention.
 We are also developing novel biomarkers for early detection that capitalize on our new knowledge that ovarian cancer likely develops at the end of the fallopian tube and not on the surface of the ovary, as previously thought.
 A large portion of my research focuses on deriving molecular profiles of women who are treated with novel targeted anticancer drugs to determine who is most likely to respond to treatment and spare others from unnecessary toxicity.
 By identifying which patients are most likely to respond to a given therapy, we can direct the best treatments toward the most-appropriate patients.
 We perform molecular characterization for ovarian and uterine cancer patients treated at Memorial Sloan Kettering and on national cooperative group clinical trials.
 My research has been supported by funding from the National Cancer Institute, the Department of Defense, Stand Up To Cancer, the Ovarian Cancer Research Fund, the Gynecologic Cancer Foundation, the Entertainment Industry Foundation, and Cycle for Survival.

 I have authored or co-authored more than 130 peer-reviewed research papers, review articles, and book chapters.
 I am the founding editor of Atlas of Procedures in Gynecologic Oncology — the first full-color photographic surgical atlas in the field — which is now in its third edition.
 I serve on the editorial board of Gynecologic Oncology, the scientific advisory committee of the Ovarian Cancer Research Fund and the Clearity Foundation, the Board of Directors of The Honorable Tina Brozman Foundation, and the Experimental Medicine, Cancer Prevention and Control, and Ovarian Cancer Committees of the Gynecologic Oncology Group (GOG)/NRG Oncology.
 I have received the Mentor of the Year Award from the American Congress of Obstetricians and Gynecologists in 2012 and the Foundation for Women’s Cancer Excellence in Ovarian Cancer Research Prize in 2013.
 I am co-chair of the Ovarian Cancer, Endometrial Cancer, and Uterine Carcinosarcoma Working Groups for The Cancer Genome Atlas (TCGA).